Palestinian traditional costumes: Origins

 The shift from woven to embroidered designs was made possible by artisanal manufacture of fine needles in Damascus in the 8th century.
-Embroidered dress sections, like the square chest piece (qabbeh) and decorated back panel (shinyar) prevalent in Palestinian dresses, are also found in costume from 13th century Andalusia.
+Embroidered dress sections, like the square chest piece (qabbeh) and decorated back panel (shinyar) prevalent in Palestinian dresses, are also found in costume from 13th-century Andalusia.
 Each village in Palestine had motifs that served as identifying markers for local women.
-Common patterns included the eight-pointed star, the moon, birds, palm leaves, stairs, and diamonds or triangles used as amulets to ward off the Evil eye.
+Common patterns included the eight-pointed star, the moon, birds, palm leaves, stairs, and diamonds or triangles used as amulets to ward off the evil eye.

-Social and gender variations
+Social and gender variation

 Traditionally, Palestinian society has been divided into three groups: villagers, townspeople, and Bedouins.
 Palestinian costumes reflected differences in the physical and social mobility enjoyed by men and women in these different groups in Palestinian society.

-The villagers, referred to in Arabic as fellaheen, lived in relative isolation, so that the older, more traditional costume designs were found most frequently in the dress of village women.
-The specificity of local village designs was such that, "A Palestinian woman's village could be deduced from the embroidery on her dress."
+The villagers, referred to in Arabic as fellahin, lived in relative isolation, so older, more traditional costume designs were found most frequently in the dress of village women.
+The specificity of local village designs was such that "A Palestinian woman's village could be deduced from the embroidery on her dress."